imgix/imgix-go/README.md

 // "http://demo.imgix.net/path/to/image.jpg"
 ```

-## Signed URLs
+## Secure and Sign URLs

-To produce a signed URL, you must enable secure URLs on your source and then provide your signature key to the URL builder.
+To produce a secure URL, you must enable [Secure URLs](https://docs.imgix.com/setup/securing-images#enabling-secure-urls) on your source and then provide your token to the URL builder.
+The builder will use this token to sign your URL––securing the URL against tampering or alterations made by anyone without access to your token.

+Note that due to the way signing secures URLs by "locking" them in their generated state, it's required that a URL be re-signed and secured after any modifications (e.g. updating parameters, path, etc.).
+Fortunately, our SDK will handle re-signing automatically.

-First, be sure to keep your secrets safe.
+First, be sure to keep your token a secret.

 **.env**
 ```text